 Retention of your personal data

-We will store your personal data only for as long as necessary for the purpose(s) for which it was obtained.
+The time periods for which we retain your information depends on the type of information and the purposes for which we use it.
+We will store your personal data only for as long as necessary or permitted.
 The criteria used to determine our retention periods include:

 - The duration of your employment with NDRC

-At the end of the appropriate period, the personal data will be removed from the NDRC physical files and in so far as it is possible, from all computer records, held by NDRC.
+At the end of the appropriate period, personal data will be removed from NDRC’s physical files and in so far as it is possible, from all computer records, held by NDRC.
 Any third parties that may have your data (e.g. for payroll processing purposes) will be asked to confirm that they have removed your personal data at the termination of your relationship with NDRC.

 All personal data will be reviewed by NDRC periodically to ensure that it remains accurate, relevant and not excessive.
 Following such review, the personal data may be amended, updated or deleted, as appropriate.

-NDRC will use appropriate physical and technical security measures to ensure that personal data will be kept safe at all times and protected from unauthorised access to, or alteration, disclosure or accidental loss or destruction.
+NDRC will use appropriate physical and technical security measures to ensure that personal data will always be kept safe and protected from unauthorised access to, or alteration, disclosure or accidental loss or destruction.

 Access to personal data, whether hard or soft copy, will be restricted in a secure location to a limited number of properly trained staff, solely for the purposes set out above, with appropriate password protection and backup procedures.
 Staff training and awareness will be reviewed and updated regularly.

 You have the right to request copies of the personal data relating to you, information about how that data was processed and any parties to whom any part of that data may be disclosed.